 I am doing my mowing, yard work in moderation, and walking just fine.

 I wouldn’t even consider going anyplace but to the Center for Manual Medicine and Regenerative Orthopedics.
 Why would I; because they are the best!

 – JoAnn H.

 This was June 2017.
-At that point I’d seen my slew of Dr’s and been doing 5 day a week physical therapy for over a year.
-I could hardly get out of bed in the morning, was only able to sit or stand for a few minutes before the pain got the best of me, couldn’t walk a half block, had burning/shooting pain in my back and legs and numbness in one of my arms and legs….I had just turned 40 and moved worse than a 90 year old.
-I stopped doing anything socially due to the pain, my work was severely limited…good thing I work from home and have flexibility.
+At that point, I’d seen my slew of doctors and been doing 5 days a week physical therapy for over a year.
+I could hardly get out of bed in the morning, was only able to sit or stand for a few minutes before the pain got the best of me, couldn’t walk a half block, had burning/shooting pain in my back and legs, and numbness in one of my arms and legs….I had just turned 40 and moved worse than a 90-year-old.
+I stopped doing anything socially due to the pain, my work was severely limited… a good thing I work from home and have flexibility.
 I would have been fired from a traditional job.
 I had been told over and over again that I just needed to be patient, it was going to take a long time to heal.
 I had really given up hope that my future could be any different than my current circumstance.
 Good thing I wasn’t willing to accept that and kept pushing for answers.

 – Rebecca F.